thamaraiselvan3116/Covid19-India-Analysis/README.md

+Covid-19 India Analysis
-Project Overview
+📌 Project Overview
-This project focuses on analyzing Covid-19 cases across Indian states using a dataset collected from Kaggle.
-The workflow includes data cleaning, exploratory analysis, and visualizations created in Google Colab.
-A final summary of insights is provided in the report.pdf.
+This project analyzes Covid-19 cases across Indian states using a dataset collected from Kaggle.
+The workflow includes:
+- Data cleaning
+- Exploratory analysis
+- Visualizations created in Google Colab
+The notebook and dataset together provide a clear summary of insights.

-Files in this Repository
+📂 Files in this Repository
-- dataset.csv → Cleaned dataset from Kaggle
+- Latest Covid-19 India Status.csv → Cleaned dataset from Kaggle
-- analysis.ipynb → Google Colab notebook with code and outputs
+- Copy_of_Welcome_To_Colab.ipynb → Google Colab notebook with code + graphs
-- report.pdf → Final project report
 - README.md → Project overview and instructions

-Tools Used
+🛠️ Tools Used
 - Python (Pandas, Matplotlib, Seaborn)
-- Google Colab
+- Google Colab for analysis and visualization
-- Excel (for initial cleaning)
+- GitHub for project presentation

-Key Insights
+📊 Key Insights
+- Statewise Covid‑19 case trends
-- Statewise distribution of Covid-19 cases
+- Comparison of active vs recovered cases
-- Trend analysis over time
-- Visualizations for better understanding
+- Visualizations highlighting hotspots and recovery rates

-How to Run
+🚀 How to Reproduce
-- Download the dataset (dataset.csv).
+- Download the dataset (Latest Covid-19 India Status.csv).
-- Open the notebook (analysis.ipynb) in Google Colab.
+- Open the notebook (Copy_of_Welcome_To_Colab.ipynb) in Google Colab or Jupyter.
-- Run all cells to reproduce the analysis and outputs.
+- Run all cells to reproduce the analysis and graphs.